mrubyc/devkit02/README.md

 ## LICENSE

-  Copyright (C) 2015-2019 Shimane IT Open-Innovation Center.
+  Copyright (C) 2015-2021 Shimane IT Open-Innovation Center.

-  This file is distributed under BSD 3-Clause License.
+  All files in this repository are distributed under BSD 3-Clause License.